andimarek/graphql-schema-design-patterns/readme.md

 Using the relay.js way of doing pagination: https://facebook.github.io/relay/graphql/connections.htm

-## Object instead of scalar
+## Wrap scalar in object

-Using a object type instead of scalar to be more future proof.
+Using a object type to wrap a single scalar value.

 ### Example
 Using a complex country type instead of a string.